bgiesing/brandongiesing.com/content/perk-tips.md

     * Choose Low Quality mode under the menu (click your avatar)

 ## [EngageMe.TV](http://EngageMe.TV)
-Just like InstaGC and Swagbucks, you can do any of the EngageMe.TV offers under the Adscend Media Offer Wall. (otherwise known as AdWall) Go to Perk's site and find Adscend Media under Complete Offers
+Just like InstaGC, you can do any of the EngageMe.TV offers under the Adscend Media Offer Wall. (otherwise known as AdWall) Go to Perk's site and find Adscend Media under Complete Offers